backdrop-contrib/role_delegation/README.txt

 2. Go to the Administer > Site building > Modules page, and enable the module.

-3. Go to the Administer > User management > Access control and scroll down to the role_delegation group of permissions.
+3. Go to the Administer > User management > Permissions and scroll down to the role_delegation group of permissions.
 Each role now has a corresponding 'assign X role' permission.
 Grant this permission to roles that shall have the power to assign role X to users.